Experts in

 I take appropriate measures to ensure that any personal data are kept secure, including security measures to prevent personal data from being accidentally lost, or used or accessed in an unauthorised way.
 I limit access to your personal data to those who have a genuine business need to know it.
 Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.

 I also have procedures in place to deal with any suspected data security breach.
-I will notify you and any applicable regulator of a suspected data security breach where I am legally required to do so.
+I will notify you and any applicable regulator of a suspected data breach where I am legally required to do so.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although I will do my best to protect your personal data, I cannot guarantee the security of your data transmitted to my website; any transmission is at your own risk.
 Once I have received your information, I will use strict procedures and security features to try to prevent unauthorised access.